RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 $users = User::all();
 ```

 This one line of code just did everything that our previous example did, but it did it with 1 SQL call instead of 51.
 The only other difference is the previous example makes `$users` as an array.
 This example, however, makes `$users` as an object.

-Notice that we are using the model class statically in this case.
+Also Notice that we are calling the `all()` method statically.

 If you wanted to access a specific user in our collection, you can do so by calling the `get()` method of the collection: